• Home

 Mainline Staff

-Please note: Generally, we have 5-8 mainline staff: at least two full-time and the remainder part-time, half-time, or ¾ time.
-Most mainline staff are distinct from Community Health Workers and Volunteers.
+Please note: Generally, we have 7-10 mainline staff: at least two full-time and the remainder part-time, half-time, or ¾ time.
+Mainline staff are a combination of workers hired through employment searches and trained community members.
 Some staff elect not to include biographies, and we honor their request.

 tree turtle | Cleis Abeni, Executive Director (she/her)